martinbaste/Laser-Albatross/README.md

   * *Partial:* Gaps are considered just another allowed character.
   * *All:* Gaps positions are not removed, and they don't count towards the conserved or non conserved calculation of the position.
 This means that the required amount of identical characters for a position is lower.
 * Info-score info in HTML output
-* Score looks really interesting, maybe it can be added a chemical group score and then average.